Citizen scientist? Do you want to have a career in conservation science, but you aren’t quite sure how to begin?

 A ‘citizen scientist’ is a member of the general public who is participating in a scientific project.
 That definition is pretty broad, and it’s meant to be.

-The 10 Principles of a Project
+10 Principles of a Project

 The Australian Citizen Science Association lists 10 principles which can help you sift the wheat from the chaff:

-- 2Citizen science projects have a genuine science outcome.
+- 2They have a genuine scientific outcome.

 - 3Citizen science provides benefits to both science and society.

-- 7Where possible and suitable, project data and meta-data from citizen science projects are made publicly available and results are published in an open access format.
+- 7Where possible and suitable, project data and meta-data from citizen science projects are made publicly available and results are published in an open-access format.

-- 10The leaders of citizen science projects take into consideration legal and ethical considerations of the project.
+- 10The leaders of citizen science projects take into consideration the legal and ethical considerations of the project.

 Focus on a Species

 You can register sightings of butterflies in Brisbane; investigate rock pools for sea slugs on the Gold Coast; or even record the activities of pesky urban brush turkeys for the University of Sydney.
-But, if you don’t want to focus on a specific species, why not upload ALL your wildlife flora and fauna photos to iNaturalist?
+However, if you don’t want to focus on a specific species, why not upload ALL your wildlife flora and fauna photos to iNaturalist?

 This handy global app breaks down the barriers between you and the scientific world.
 Your images are shared with naturalists and data banks.
-But you also build a personal list of your encounters and experts help you identify the organisms you observe!
+However, you also build a personal list of your encounters and experts help you identify the organisms you observe!